Argentina asks U.N. court to tell Ghana to release ship

 The convention does not define warships as carrying weapons and the Libertad is an unarmed naval training vessel, she said.

-A skeleton crew of 45 sailors remains on board the Libertad after nearly 300 crew and naval cadets were flown home to Buenos Aires last month.
+A skeleton crew of 45 sailors remains on board the Libertad after the evacuation of about 300 crewmen.

-The ship was visiting Ghana under Argentina's programme to boost cooperation and friendship in the southern hemisphere and was seized in a "brutal manner", Cerutti said.
+The ship was visiting Ghana under Argentina's programme to boost cooperation and friendship in the southern hemisphere and was seized in a "brutal manner", she said.
+Ghana had also not replied to repeated Argentine government communications.

-In reply Ghana's court representative Ebenezer Appreku asked for Argentina's application be rejected.

-Appreku told the Hamburg maritime court the ship's detention arose from a court order in Ghana concerning a commercial contractual dispute between the private company NML Capital and the state of Argentina which did not involve Ghana's government.

 The court will announce its decision on December 15, tribunal judge Ruediger Wolfrum told Reuters during a break in the proceedings.